CleoneMitsui/CleoneMitsui.github.io/_pages/about.md

 **Off the Clock**

 When I am not tangled in research, you will find me on the badminton court with the [Kumatori Badminton](https://instagram.com/kumatori.ladies) under the [Osaka Ladies Badminton Federation](https://www.jlbad.gr.jp/index.php/), where my enthusiasm outmatches my skill.
-At home, I switch gears to play piano tunes and as for parenting my two young sons?
-I am consistently outpaced, outnumbered, and thoroughly entertained by their boundless energy.
+At home, I switch gears to play music, paint, and parenting my two young sons.
+I am consistently outpaced and outnumbered by their boundless energy.